 When Pain Leads to Progress

-In my first few years as a landlord, it was impossible for me to ignore the WHOPPING cost of water that I had to pay for each of my duplexes.
+In my first few years as a landlord, I couldn't ignore the WHOPPING cost of water that I had to pay for each of my duplexes.

 Eventually, I got to thinking — there HAD to be a way to avoid paying out the nose for water each year.
-Part of the problem was that my properties were OLD (built in the late-1800’s) and the plumbing fixtures hadn’t been updated in a long time.
-As such, I decided to take a closer look at buying some new, higher-efficiency toilets, faucets, and shower heads to see saving water might make a difference to my bottom line.
+Part of the problem was that my properties were OLD (built in the late), and the plumbing fixtures hadn't been updated in a long time.
+As such, I decided to look closer at buying new, higher-efficiency toilets, faucets, and showerheads to see if saving water might make a difference to my bottom line.